Hit and Run Compensation Claim Lawyers QLD

 • Owe nothing if you lose.

-• We pay your expert reports and assessments until settlement.
+• We fund expert reports and assessments until settlement.

-Unlike some Queensland personal injury law firms, Splatt Lawyers will not ask you to pay disbursement costs (until you win) or agree to a high-interest disbursement loan.
-Our No Win, No Fee, No Risk guarantee means you pay when you win and zero if you lose.
-Find out more by Calling 1800 700 125 – It’s free!
+As a Queensland 100% no-win, no-fee personal injury law firm, Splatt Lawyers will not ask you to pay disbursement costs (until you win) or agree to a high-interest disbursement loan.
+This is our no-financial-risk guarantee.

 Strict Time Limits for Hit and Run Claims